probstlukas/anki-decks/README.md

 ## Caution

-:warning: **Please note, that the decks might contain errors or are incomplete.
+:warning: **Please note that the decks might contain errors or be incomplete.
 Some decks might also be outdated.
-Feel free to open an issue, if you find errors.**
+Feel free to open an issue if you find errors.**